projectcinderella/projectcinderella.github.io/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 Once upon a time in a faraway place, lived a kind and gentle young woman called Cinderella.
-Cinderella worked by cleaning homes for other people,  often coming home very, very tired at the end of the day.
+Cinderella worked by caning the undisciplined ~~CFO’s~~ rats and ensuring the gnomes ~~Lazybums~~ stick to their deadlines, often coming home very, very tired at the end of the day.
 Although still a young woman, she felt older than her years.
-Life should be more than a burden to bare but rarely changes overnight without careful thought and planning to bring it about.
+And then the fairy godmother came and grant her a wish for her 50th birthday...

-## More about Cinderella
+## Fairy godmother said:

 <dl>
 <dt>Name</dt>